 After all that to-do about the lentils not being very pretty, it turns out that my favorite pictures of this dish were the ones with no extra props or garnishes.

-Just naked squash lentil curry.
+Just regular squash lentil curry.

 Go figure.